section-engineering-education/engineering-education/content/articles/css-supports-query/index.md

 ### Problems with browser support
 We might encounter certain issues with our website due to the following reasons:
 - When the browser version does not support that specific feature.
-- When the browser handles it diffrently than it should, due to a bug.
+- When the browser handles it differently than it should, due to a bug.
-- When the browser has partial support for the feature, and is not enabled by default.
+- When the browser has partial support for the feature and is not enabled by default.

 When the browser version does not support the specific feature, we can work around this by introducing a fallback.
 The fallback replicates the behavior using older CSS features.
 When the browser has a bug, we can raise an issue to the developer team through GitHub and get it fixed.
 When the browser has partial support for the feature, we can enable it by a browser flag or configuration setting.
 In this article, we are going to concentrate on how to introduce a fallback using the `@supports` feature query.